fluxcd/flagger/docs/README.md

 - title: Flexible Traffic Routing
   details: Shift and route traffic between app versions using a service mesh like Istio, Linkerd or AWS App Mesh.
 Or if a service mesh does not meet your needs, use an Ingress controller like Contour, Gloo or NGINX.
 - title:  Extensible Validation
-  details: Besides the builtin metrics checks, you can extend your application analysis with custom Prometheus metrics and webooks for running acceptance tests, load tests, or any other custom validation.
+  details: Besides the builtin metrics checks, you can extend your application analysis with custom Prometheus, Datadog, CloudWatch metrics and webooks for running acceptance tests, load tests, or any other custom validation.
-footer: Apache License 2.0 | Copyright © 2019 Weaveworks
+footer: Apache License 2.0 | Copyright © 2018-2020 Weaveworks
 ---

 ## Progressive Delivery